velicanu/tier3setup/README.md

 <h3>Installing Root:</h3>

-At the time of writing I
+At the time of writing I was able to build root